MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-howto-proactive-message.md

 ## Additional information

-Besides the sample used in this article, additional samples are available in C# and JS on [GitHub](https://github.com/Microsoft/BotBuilder-Samples/).
+Besides the sample used in this article, additional samples are available on [GitHub](https://github.com/Microsoft/BotBuilder-Samples/).

 ### Avoiding 401 "Unauthorized" Errors

-By default, the BotBuilder SDK adds a `serviceUrl` to the list of trusted host names if the incoming request is authenticated by BotAuthentication.
+By default, the Bot Builder SDK adds a `serviceUrl` to the list of trusted host names if the incoming request is authenticated by BotAuthentication.
 They are maintained in an in-memory cache.
 If your bot is restarted, a user awaiting a proactive message cannot receive it unless they have messaged the bot again after it restarted.

-To avoid this, you must manually add the `serviceUrl` to the list of trusted host names by using:
+To avoid this, you must manually add the `serviceUrl` to the list of trusted host names.

 # [C#](#tab/csharp)